fg-inet/MMSys2020_Informed-Access-Network-Selection/README.md

 5. From the top-level directory of this repo, create the following symbolic links: ``ln -s performance-test/video/load_stuff.sh load_stuff.sh`` and ``ln -s performance-test/video/stream_video.sh stream_video.sh`` and ``ln -s performance-test/video/run.sh run.sh``

+6. Follow step 4 and further in the instuctions above for the VM.

 ### Analyze the Data

+This section describes how to reproduce plots similar to the ones shown in the evaluation.
+The repository includes many more scripts, such as to produce time series of the logged data.
+Note that the MOS values (QoE) plotted here is computed using the P.1203 model.

 1. In performance-test/video/eval (either on the VM or on your own machine with this repository checked out), execute ``./stallings.R`` to compute stall events and durations.